Napier Deltic

 (b) 3 Cylinder Unit (One slice of the Deltic)

-(c) 6 x full size 18-Cylinder prototype / development engines
+(c) 6 x full size 18-Cylinder development engines

 George Murray designed a Single Cylinder Unit between October and December 1946 followed by the 3-Cylinder Unit between January and May 1947.
 The Single Cylinder unit ran successfully from January 1947 onwards.

-The 3-Cylinder test unit ran spasmodically from October 1947 onwards, with a great deal of trouble due to out of balance forces and couplings.
+The 3-Cylinder test unit ran from October 1947 onwards, with a great deal of trouble caused by unbalanced forces and couplings causing excessive vibration.
 The firing in the Crankshaft degrees was as follows:

 ” * 40 degree * 40 degrees * 270 degrees * 40 degrees * 40 degrees * 270 degrees, etc ”

-This unit was abandoned but it did prove the design of the fork and blade connecting rod assembly.
+This unit was abandoned but it did prove the design of the opposed-piston fork and blade connecting rod assembly in triangular arrangement.
 In the meantime, the Scavenger Blower was designed, manufactured and rig tested from November 1947 onwards.
 The main engine design also proceeded and was completed by the end of 1948.
-Around this time a Compounded 18-cylinder version was considered and Single Unit Tests were run.
+Around this time a compounded 18-cylinder version of the engine was also considered and Single Cylinder Tests were carried out.

-The Minesweeper version of the engine was designed and also the 9-Cylinder Pulse Generator Set.
-Two of the six development engines built at Napier’s Acton Works were installed in an ex-German E-boat (RN Pennant P5212) at HMS Hornet and ran extensive sea trials from late 1951 onwards, proving the Deltic as a successful design.
+A derated 1,500 BHP engine was created from the final development engine (D18/6) for use in the Ton Class minesweeper along with a 9-Cylinder Pulse Generator Set (production engine Serial No. 10).
+Two of the six development engines (D18/4and 5) were installed in an ex-German E-boat (RN Pennant P5212) at HMS Hornet and ran extensive successful sea trials from late 1951 onwards.

-The Deltic engine design was fit for purpose and is still in use today fitted in the Royal Navy’s Hunt Class Mine Counter Measures Vessels.
+The Deltic engine design was first fitted in the Dark Class patrol boats and finally completed Royal Navy service 65 years later in 2017 when Hunt Class Mine Counter Measures Vessel HMS Atherstone was decommissioned.
+This is the longest any propulsion engine design has been in operation with the Royal Navy.
 Whilst these boats are currently going through a modification process which includes the fitting of Caterpillar engines, it is incredible to think that 2016 will see 70 years since design of the engine commenced.

 Recent posts